Twitter marketing mistakes that the standard playbooks recommend: voice-killers in disguise

 Alternative: optimize for compounding presence.
 Repeat engagers, substantive replies, voice-match consistency.
 Most of the accounts whose audiences compound for years never had a single viral hit; they had hundreds of voice-rich posts that each did okay and reinforced each other.

-What the standard playbooks do get right
+What the standard Twitter marketing playbooks get right

 • Don't over-promote.
 The 80/20 value/promotion ratio is correct, though as covered in the founder-voice ecommerce piece, the 80% has to be voice-rich, not category-default tips, or the math breaks.